amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Introduction and Context.md

 ###### Summary

-The masculine singular and rational plural forms of the interrogative neuter gender singular pronoun `āvudu` are `āvaṁ` and `ār` respectively.
+The masculine singular and rational plural forms of the interrogative neuter gender singular pronoun `āvudu` are `āvaṁ` and `ār`, respectively.

 ### Robert Caldwell